bashnick/transformer/README.md

 # Transformer implementation from scratch
 A codebase implementing a simple GPT-like model from scratch based on the [Attention is All You Need paper](https://arxiv.org/abs/1706.03762).
+The detailed theory explanation and a step by step guide to the Transformer architecture could be found in the article [Building a GPT-like Model from Scratch with Detailed Theory and Code Implementation](https://habr.com/en/company/ods/blog/708672/).

 ## Getting Started
 Follow [setup instructions here](requirements.txt) to get started.